metamath/lamp-guide/docs/11/index.md

 > Click on
 > the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).

-The final `syl` step has a symbol "~"; this means that this particular step is justified on its own, but it depends on something else that is not transitively justified.
+The final `syl` step has an orange "~"; this means that this particular step is justified on its own, but it depends on something else that is not transitively justified.
 You can see that `syl` depends